 Framlingham is a magnificent late 12th-century castle.
 Surrounded by parkland and estates, it was once at the centre of a vast network of power and influence.

 Explore its rich history and find out more about its journey from a Norman powerhouse to a 17th-century home for the poor.

 From Power to Poverty

-Framlingham Castle has been passed through many hands and seen numerous architectual modifactions during its long history.
+Framlingham Castle has passed through many hands and seen numerous architectual modifications during its long history.